 The globe is scheduled to be completed in the autumn of this year. - Then we have promised a big party on our pier for everyone involved, Tufte concludes enthusiastically.
 Covid allowing ...

-Marine Donut is a cost-efficient closed fish farm structure providing supreme fish quality with minimal environmental footprints.
+Marine Donut is a cost-efficient floating closed containment system for fish farming.
+It provides supreme fish quality with minimal environmental footprints.
 It enables completely new and profitable production strategies.